PiotMac/Thesis/README.md

 ### `analysis/`
 This folder contains the logic for anomaly detection, implemented with Python and FastAPI.
 It also handles Deliveries-related requests, integrating them with the anomaly detection functionality.

+## How to run the project:

+Ensure you have the necessary dependencies installed for each folder:
+- Navigate to folders `frontend`, `server` and run in each:
+     ```
+     npm install
+     ```
+- Navigate to folder 'analysis/AnomalyDetection' and run these commands:
+     ```
+     python3 -m venv .venv
+     source .venv/bin/activate
+     pip install -r requirements.txt
+     ```

+After doing so, run a bash script `./run.sh`.